Azure/azure-sdk-for-python/sdk/cosmos/azure-cosmos/README.md

 handler = logging.FileHandler(filename="azure")
 logger.addHandler(handler)

-# This client will log diagnostic information from the HTTP session by using the CosmosHttpLoggingPolicy
+# This client will log diagnostic information from the HTTP session by using the CosmosHttpLoggingPolicy.
+# Since we passed in the logger to the client, it will log information on every request.
 client = CosmosClient(URL, credential=KEY, logger=logger, enable_diagnostics_logging=True)
 ```
 Similarly, logging can be enabled for a single operation by passing in a logger to the singular request.